-How much should I deposit into my health savings account each month?
+How much should I contribute to my health savings account (HSA) each month?

-The slightly longer answer: If you’re covered by an individual consumer directed health plan (CDHP), the IRS allows you to put as much as $3,450 per year into your health savings account (HSA).
-If you’re contributing to an HSA, and on a family CDHP, the maximum amount that you can contribute is $6,900 per year.
-If you’re 55 or older, you can contribute an extra $1,000 annually for a total of $4,450 or $7,900 for account holders on a family plan — with catch-up contributions accepted at any time during the year in which you turn 55.
+The slightly longer answer: If you’re covered by a high-deductible health plan (HDHP), the IRS allows you to put as much as $3,550 per year (in 2020) into your health savings account (HSA).
+If you’re contributing to an HSA, and on a family HDHP, the maximum amount that you can contribute is $7,100 per year (in 2020).
+If you’re 55 or older, you can contribute an extra $1,000 annually for a total of $4,550 or $8,100 for accountholders on a family plan — with catch-up contributions accepted at any time during the year in which you turn 55.

-One oft-cited estimate from Fidelity: A 65-year-old couple retiring in 2017 can expect to spend an average of $275,000 on medical expenses throughout retirement.
+One oft-cited estimate from Fidelity: A 65-year-old couple retiring in 2020 will need an average of $295,000 in healthcare costs throughout retirement.
 This is up from $260,000 in 2016, so one can only imagine how staggering this figure will be for those who will be retiring a few decades from now.

-Monthly cash flow is certainly a concern for all and if you’re uncomfortable contributing the IRS annual max to your HSA through pre-tax payroll contributions, contribute the maximum amount that you are comfortable with.
-An often overlooked benefit that an HSA affords is the ability to contribute post tax dollars and take an above the line deduction; essentially reducing taxable income for every post tax dollar that’s contributed to the HSA.
-Further, account holders have up until tax filing of the following year to make these post tax contributions for the previous year.
+Monthly cash flow is certainly a concern for all, and if you’re uncomfortable contributing the IRS annual max to your HSA through pre-tax payroll contributions, contribute the maximum amount that you are comfortable with.
+An often overlooked benefit that an HSA affords is the ability to contribute post-tax dollars and take an above-the-line deduction; essentially reducing taxable income for every post-tax dollar that’s contributed to the HSA.
+Additionally, accountholders have up until the tax filing of the following year to make these post-tax contributions for the previous year.

-At first glance, contributing $3,450 or $6,900 to an HSA in one year may sound unimaginable.
-But when taking into account the premium savings of a CDHP, compared to a traditional health plan, plus tax savings gained through contributing to an HSA, it becomes more realistic.
+At first glance, contributing the IRS-allowed maximum to your HSA in one year may sound unimaginable.
+But when taking into account the premium savings of a HDHP, compared to a traditional health plan, plus tax savings gained through contributing to an HSA, it becomes more realistic.